 Policy 2314 - Learning Materials Review

-The school librarian will receive and process requests from school patrons for review of any materials in the collection as to their educational value, provided the request is submitted in an established written form setting forth the specific allegation of lack of educational value in the material taken as a whole.
-The material in question may then be referred to a committee of educators comprised of the librarian, the principal, appropriate subject specialist from the school, and the curriculum director, for a determination of its educational value.
+The school appropriate principal, director or designee will receive and process requests from school patrons, which are students, staff, parent/guardian, for review of any learning materials on school district property or digital platforms as to their educational value, provided the request is submitted in an established written form setting forth the specific allegation of lack of educational value in the material taken as a whole.
+The material in question may then be referred to a committee of educators comprised of the principal/director, appropriate subject specialist(s) from the school, and the curriculum director, for a determination of its educational value.

 The disposition of the material may be: